 - Round goby are more effective predators on young lake whitefish than on young cisco.
 The schooling behavior exhibited by cisco likely helps more of them survive round goby attacks.

-- While zooplankton abundance has declined in Lake Michigan-Huron since the introduction of dressenid mussels, field research found similar zooplankton abundance in Lake Champlain, which is home to a healthy population of both lake whitefish and cisco.
-The absence of round goby in Lake Champlain could explain why lake whitefish recruitment is higher there than in the Great Lakes.
+- While zooplankton abundance has declined in Lake Michigan-Huron since the introduction of dressenid mussels, field research found similar zooplankton abundance in Lake Champlain, from which quagga mussels and round goby are absent and where the lake whitefish population was healthy as of the most recent data available.*

 Significant Outcomes for Lake Whitefish Research

 This research suggests that complex interactions between metabolism, foraging behavior, and predation are depressing lake whitefish recruitment in northern Lake Michigan-Huron as compared to cisco in the same lake.
-Differential predation rates, especially, may explain why whitefish recruitment is higher in Lake Champlain than in the Great Lakes, even though food is equally scarce in both environments.
+Differential predation rates by invasive round goby may partially explain why whitefish recruitment is reduced since the 1990s.

 Learn More